metalbear-co/mirrord.dev/content/docs/using-mirrord/wsl/index.md

  but some might require manual installation and setup.

-Some IDEs may support running in WSL from Windows directly (the IDE is installed on Windows), such as VS Code and the Intellij family of IDEs, while others may require being installed in Linux itself.
+Some IDEs may support running in WSL from Windows directly (the IDE is installed on Windows), such as VS Code and the IntelliJ family of IDEs, while others may require being installed in Linux itself.

 ## Kubernetes on WSL